‘My life’s over,’ suspect told friend after allegedly shooting sheriff’s deputy

 “John was a good guy,” Chris said, saying he had become fond of him in the months since John started dating his friend.
 “I think he finally snapped.
 He couldn’t see past the next obstacle in front of him.

-On Tuesday — as he scrambled to come up with his fiance’s bail — John reportedly told Chris he might “rob every drug dealer I know.”
+On Tuesday — as he scrambled to come up with his fiancee’s bail — John reportedly told Chris he might “rob every drug dealer I know.”

 “I could see him going out robbing stores to get money, but to kill the cop?
 I didn’t think he’d do that,” Chris said.